ppy/osu-wiki/wiki/Projects/en.md

   - [GitHub](https://github.com/Ameobea/osutrack_irc_v2/) | [Website](https://ameobea.me/osutrack)
 - [osu!track (IRC)](https://osu.ppy.sh/community/forums/topics/233167)—The in-game IRC bot for osu!track.
 - [osu!widget](https://osu.ppy.sh/community/forums/topics/250902)—A desktop app that allows for the end user to keep track of their rank, accuracy, and play count.
-- osu-pps—A website that lists the most overweight maps in terms of PP by using a calculation similar to [ppv1](/wiki/Performance_points/ppv1), and sorts mappers by how many overweight maps they have or how many quality maps they have according to other mappers' favorites.
+- osu-pps—A website that lists the most overweight maps in terms of [pp](/wiki/Performance_points) by using a calculation system similar to [ppv1](/wiki/Performance_points/ppv1), and sorts mappers by how many overweight maps they have or how many high-quality beatmaps they have according to other mappers' favorites.
   - [Website](https://osu-pps.com/#/osu/maps)
-- [PerformancePlus (PP+)](https://osu.ppy.sh/community/forums/topics/580994)—An unofficial osu!Standard ranking system featuring Player Rankings, both global and national, Global Score Rankings, each for 8 different (sub)skill categories, detailed player profiles, and map leaderboards for any ranked beatmap sorted by pp+ performance, and bimonthly Seasonal Rankings.
+- [PerformancePlus (PP+)](https://osu.ppy.sh/community/forums/topics/580994)—An unofficial osu! ranking system featuring global and national player rankings, global score rankings, rankings for 8 different (sub)skill categories, detailed player profiles, leaderboards for ranked beatmaps using the pp+ system, and bimonthly seasonal rankings.
   - [Website](https://syrin.me/pp+/)
-- pupper.moe—Originally a spreadsheet, now a website for an opt-in US state ranking leaderboard for osu! with some states' discord servers being listed.
+- pupper.moe—Originally a spreadsheet, now a website for opt-in US state ranking leaderboards for osu! with some states' Discord servers being listed.
   - [Website](https://pupper.moe/)
 - [RTPP Displayer](https://osu.ppy.sh/community/forums/topics/685031)—Calculates and displays earned pp while playing on the fly.
   - [GitHub](https://github.com/KedamaOvO/RealTimePPDisplayer)

 ### Miscellaneous

-- Aiess—Provides subscriptions for mapping-related events in osu! (e.g. ranks, qualifications, nominations, suggestions, newsposts, group changes, etc).
+- Aiess—Provides subscriptions for mapping-related events in osu! (e.g. ranks, qualifications, nominations, suggestions, news posts, group changes, etc).
   - [Github](https://github.com/Naxesss/Aiess)
 - [AR/OD calculator \[Android\]](https://osu.ppy.sh/community/forums/topics/227510)—Calculates the AR times and OD hit window accuracy.
 - [Beatmap URL Formatter](https://osu.ppy.sh/community/forums/topics/55305)—A program to format beatmap URLs to BBCode for posting.
 - [BloodyFox \[Android\]](https://osu.ppy.sh/community/forums/topics/475693)—Search and view user stats and search and download beatmaps.
 - [Detect the osu! folder easily](https://osu.ppy.sh/community/forums/topics/381311)—Finds the osu! folder and report its path.
 Intended for devs working on IO related tasks in their applications.
-- hwchr's pick'em—A site which hosts pickems for many osu! tournaments with the option to request for a tournament.
+- hwchr's pick'em—A site which hosts pickems for osu! tournaments with the option to request a pickem for a tournament.
   - [Website](https://pickem.hwc.hr/tournaments)
 - [o!subscribe](https://osu.ppy.sh/community/forums/topics/587110)—A service that allows you to subscribe to your favorite creators using Discord.
   - [GitHub](https://github.com/christopher-dG/gosubscribe)